Academic Advising & Credit

-Students may earn major and/or minor credit abroad but must consult with their academic advisor(s) about it during the application process.
+Students may earn major and/or minor credit abroad but must consult with their academic advisor(s) to pre-approve courses during the application process.

 Students may earn USC credit for courses taken abroad on USC-approved semester or year abroad programs.
 With explicit approval from their academic advisor(s), they may earn credit toward their declared major(s) and/or minor(s).
 The maximum number of USC units that students can earn varies from program to program and is listed on the individual program pages on this web site.
 Provided that the course a student takes (and passes) on the study abroad program is in a subject area offered at USC, the student can earn USC credit.
 By default, the credit offered will be elective credit if the courses are not approved for major or minor credit by the student's academic advisor(s).